3lvis/OfflineCRUDDemo/README.md

 ## Sync

-When you call Sync you'll use the following predicate to tell Sync to only insert, update and delete tasks which remoteID is different than `nil`.
+When you call Sync you'll use the following predicate to tell Sync to only insert, update and delete tasks which remoteID is different than `nil`, meaning they are remote tasks.

 ```swift
 let predicate = NSPredicate(format: "remoteID != %@", NSNull())